On the Superiority of the $|V_{cb}|-\gamma$ Plots over the Unitarity Triangle Plots in the 2020s: Introduction

-As the removal of the $\vcb$ obstacle could still take some years before the experts agree on a unique value of this parameter, it is time to develop a new strategy for the coming years.
-In fact the $\vcb-\gamma$ plots proposed recently in collaboration with Elena Venturini in \cite{Buras:2021nns,Buras:2022nrb,Buras:2022wpw} appear to be superior to the usual UT plots in this context in three ways: \begin{itemize} \item They exhibit $\vcb$ and its correlation with $\gamma$ determined through a given observable in the SM, allowing thereby monitoring the progress on both parameters expected in the coming years.
-Violation of this correlation in experiment will clearly indicate new physics (NP) at work. \item They utilize the strong sensitivity of rare $K$ decay processes to $\vcb$ thereby providing precise determination of $\vcb$ even with modest experimental precision on their branching ratios. \item They exhibit the action of $\Delta M_s$ and of $B_s$ decays together with other processes.
-In particular the recently found anomaly in $B_s\to\mu^+\mu^-$ decay \cite{Bobeth:2021cxm,Buras:2022wpw} can be exhibited in this manner which is not possible in a UT-plot. \end{itemize} It appears then that the $\vcb-\gamma$ plots for $\Delta M_s$, $\Delta M_d$ and $\varepsilon_K$ presented in \cite{Buras:2021nns,Buras:2022wpw} are more useful in this context than the usual UT plots that exhibit the impact of quark mixing and rare decays in the $(\bar\varrho,\bar\eta)$ plane \cite{Wolfenstein:1983yz,Buras:1994ec}\footnote{I am stressing this despite being responsible for the bars in this plane \cite{Buras:1994ec}.}.
+It is then evident that the usual UT plots are not the arena where this nice property of Kaon processes can be used properly and in fact it becomes their Achilles tendon there.
+Moreover, the $\vcb$ problematic cannot be properly monitored with the help of the UT plots as $\vcb$ is hidden in computer codes. {In my view this is a deficiency which could be eliminated if the usual UT plots were accompanied by the $\vcb-\gamma$ plots proposed recently in collaboration with Elena Venturini in \cite{Buras:2021nns,Buras:2022nrb,Buras:2022wpw}.
+Indeed, as far as $\vcb$ and $\gamma$ are concerned the $\vcb-\gamma$ plots are superior to the usual UT plots in three ways:} \begin{itemize} \item They exhibit $\vcb$ and its correlation with $\gamma$ determined through a given observable in the SM, allowing thereby monitoring the progress on both parameters expected in the coming years.
+Violation of this correlation in experiment will clearly indicate new physics (NP) at work. \item They utilize the strong sensitivity of rare $K$ decay processes to $\vcb$ thereby providing precise determination of $\vcb$ even with modest experimental precision on their branching ratios. \item They exhibit the action of $\Delta M_s$ and of $B_s$ decays which is not possible in a UT-plot.
+In particular we will illustrate this with decays $B_s\to\mu^+\mu^-$ and $B_d\to\mu^+\mu^-$. \end{itemize} It appears then that the $\vcb-\gamma$ plots for $\Delta M_s$, $\Delta M_d$ and $\varepsilon_K$ presented in \cite{Buras:2021nns,Buras:2022wpw} are more useful in this context than the usual UT plots that exhibit the impact of quark mixing and rare decays in the $(\bar\varrho,\bar\eta)$ plane \cite{Wolfenstein:1983yz,Buras:1994ec}.
 The goal of the present paper is to demonstrate the usefulness of $\vcb-\gamma$ plots also for $\kpn$, $\klpn$, $B_s\to\mu^+\mu^-$ and $B_d\to\mu^+\mu^-$ decays.
 Clearly, other decays can be considered as well, in particular the short distance contribution to $K_S\to\mu^+\mu^-$ which has the same CKM dependence as $\klpn$.